belle2/basf2/analysis/doc/EventShape.rst

       where :math:`i,j` runs over all the particles in the event,  :math:`P_l` is the Legendre polynomial of order :math:`l`, and :math:`\alpha_{i,j}` is the angle between the momentum of the i-th and j-th particle.
-      Instead of the raw momenta, the event shape is always studied using the normalized moments :math:`R_i = H_i/H_0`, defined between 0 and 1.
+      Instead of the raw moments, the event shape is always studied using the normalized moments :math:`R_i = H_i/H_0`, defined between 0 and 1.
       The `VariableManager` provides access to any Fox-Wolfram moment up to order 8 with the metavariables :b2:var:`foxWolframH` (raw moments) and :b2:var:`foxWolframR` (normalized moments).
       For convenience the normalized moments from 1 to 4 are also accessible using the variables :b2:var:`foxWolframR1` to :b2:var:`foxWolframR4`.

    Harmonic moments
       The harmonic moments are the coefficients of the expansion of the event in spherical harmonics around an arbitrary axis.
 Unlike the Fox-Wolfram moments, they are not